Sextortion: 'Tens of thousands at risk'

 Getting naked on camera: The advice

-Joanne Bucko is a Cyber Protect Officer for Avon and Somerset Police and says there are serious risks to getting naked on camera.
+Joanne Bocko is a Cyber Protect Officer for Avon and Somerset Police and says there are serious risks to getting naked on camera.

 "People need to be aware - once that footage is made, it's gone and it's out of your hands what happens next," she says.